-Syria mourns dozens of people killed in Homs drone attack
+Syria mourns Homs drone victims as gov’t, Russian attacks in Idlib kill 11

 On Thursday, several drones attacked a graduation ceremony in the academy’s courtyard, where families had gathered with the new officers.

 Syria’s Ministry of Health said at least 89 people had been killed, including 31 women and five children.
-The Syrian Observatory for Human Rights, which monitors the Syrian conflict, put the toll at above 120.
+The Syrian Observatory for Human Rights, which monitors the Syrian conflict, put the toll at more than 120.
 Syria has declared three days of national mourning.

 There have been no claims of responsibility for the attack, and Syria’s Ministries of Defence and Foreign Affairs and Expatriates blamed what they described as “terrorist” groups without providing specifics.
 They promised to respond “with full force”.

-Throughout the night and into the early morning on Friday, Syrian government troops blasted artillery shells into rebel-held territory in the northern provinces of Idlib and Aleppo, according to the observatory and the civil defence group known as the White Helmets, which operates in opposition-held areas.

-Thursday’s strike was an unprecedented use of drones against government forces in the war, which began with protests against President Bashar al-Assad in 2011 and spiralled into a conflict that has killed hundreds of thousands of people and displaced millions.
+Thursday’s attack was an unprecedented use of drones against government forces in the war, which began with protests against President Bashar al-Assad in 2011 and spiralled into a conflict that has killed hundreds of thousands of people and displaced millions.

 Al Jazeera’s Zeina Khodr, who has reported extensively on Syria, said the attack represented “a major security breach, a blow to the Syrian regime”.